spwqee95/AI-based-framework-for-defect-type-awared-hotspot-detection/README.md

 ## Results:

 Experimental results showcase the superior question-answering ability of our proposed model.
 It surpasses existing methods on modern layouts with more than thirty layers, demonstrating its effectiveness in hotspot detection and defect type identification.
+Because prior works do not handle many-layer patterns, we compare our layer-attentioned VQA model with the baseline VQA model.

 ## Usage: